Aymen Hussein: Style of play

 Hussein is seen as the typical complete forward who can play up front.
 Not seen as the most versatile, but he is a natural goal scorer.
 Aymen is often deployed as a target man, tasked with holding up the ball, being physical with defenders, and being in the box for crosses.
 Aymen is also known for his work-rate, being able to press defenders and capitalize on their mistakes.

 Since 2015, he has been seen as the best heir to former international striker Younis Mahmoud.

 Personal life

 Hussein was born in the rural village of Al-Safra in the Hawija district of Kirkuk, which had been controlled by ISIS and was the scene of coalition air-strikes from 2014 to 2017.
 Insurgents have frequently targeted oil pipelines in the village since the fall of Saddam Hussein in 2003, with car bombs, suicide bombings and improvised explosive device (IED) blasts becoming a normal part of life for Hussein.
 His father, an officer in the Iraqi Army, was killed on duty by an al-Qaeda attack in 2008.
 His brother was kidnapped by ISIS and his whereabouts are still unknown, while he and his family became internally displaced within Iraq in 2014.

+Upon his arrival at O'Hare International Airport in Chicago for the 2026 FIFA World Cup, he was detained and questioned by U.S. authorities for seven hours before being allowed to enter the country.